rweekly/rweekly.org/CONTRIBUTING.md

 + [item two](link) - text

-In order to post more relevant content under each section, members/contributors are requested
 # Structure of the draft

 In order to post more relevant content under each section, members/contributors are requested to to follow the below rules to post content.
 Thank you!